julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, March 02, 2025.
+Monday, March 03, 2025.
 Quote of the day:

-> "People disparage knowing and the intellectual life, and urge doing.
-I am content with knowing, if only I could know." - Ralph Waldo Emerson
+> "Art is not the application of a canon of beauty but what the instinct and the brain can conceive beyond any canon.
+When we love a woman we don't start measuring her limbs." - Pablo Picasso